longwei66/mountainbikeR/README.md

 ## Import functions from previous project

 - `connect2strava` to connect to strave api with key an secret
-- `getActivities` to get all your activities in raw format
+- `getActivitiesList` to get all your activities in one table
 - `getGear` to get the list of your gears
+- `cleanActitiesList` to clean list of activities
-- `makeStreamPath` to convert google path to geo coding path
+- `makeStreamPath` to build the API url path for streams
+- `decodePolyline` a code to decode polyline (google format for geo path)

+## Add datasets

+- `stream_type`contains types of streams
+- `workout_types` contains types of workout

 # Log - Setup Devops